Eric Harris and Dylan Klebold: Nazism

 An April 22, 1999, article in The Washington Post described Harris and Klebold:

 They hated jocks, admired Nazis and scorned normalcy.
 They fancied themselves devotees of the Gothic subculture, even though they thrilled to the violence denounced by much of that fantasy world.
-They were white supremacists, but loved music by anti-racist rock bands.
+They were white supremacists, but loved music by anti-racist rock bands.Along with inaccurate reports that Harris and Klebold were members of the "Trenchcoat Mafia", early reports also incorrectly described the group as wearing swastikas on their clothing and as a cult with ties to neo-Nazism.